 Patient and tumor characteristics

-For this study we included a total of 81 melanoma patients who were treated with immunotherapy and assessed therapy response based on RECIST criteria [32].
+For this study we included a total of 81 melanoma patients who were treated with immunotherapy and assessed therapy response based on RECIST criteria [29].
 In the following, patients who responded to ICI are referred to as Responders and patients with therapy failure are referred to as Non-Responders.
 Patient demographics and tumor characteristics grouped by response status are shown in Table 1 and Table 2, respectively.
 The cohort predominantly consisted of patients in AJCC Stage IV (82.7%), a balanced 50:50 split of patients with and without BRAF mutation and 51.9% or 35.8% of patients reporting ECOG performance scores of 0 or 1, respectively.
-Median age was 69 (range: [31.0,92.0]) years and there was a higher proportion of males (59.3%) in the cohort.

 Differences between Responders and Non-Responders were present for the covariate age (chi², p = 0.0319) with a higher median age in Responders (73.0 years vs. 57.5 years) and if patients received anti-BRAF/MEK therapy prior to immunotherapy (chi², p = 0.0081) with a higher proportion of patients receiving anti-BRAF therapy in Non-Responders (40.0%) compared to Responders (16.7%).